phopper-pivotal/pcf_an_animiated_short/labs/lab2/README.md

 `$ cf services`

-or `$ cf service my-db` to get application specific information
+or `$ cf service my-db` to get service instance specific information

 You should now see the service created in step 1 listed and your application listed as a bound app.